graphile/crystal/grafast/website/grafast/step-library/standard-steps/node.md

 # node

 A step to get a Node by it's global object identifier (string).
+Accepts two parameters:

-Accepts an object specifying the supported codecs, an object map detailing the typeNames supported and their details (codec to use, how to find the record, etc), and finally the Node id string plan, typically supplied from an argument.
+- `handlers`: a map from typeName to handler spec (codec to use, how to find the record, etc) - see below
+- `$id`: the step (typically supplied from a field argument) representing the Node ID

+Returns a polymorphic-capable step representing the record this `$id` represents.

 Usage: